UN Reports 880 Civilian Deaths from Drone Strikes in Sudan Conflict

 UN: Sudan Drone Strikes Killed at Least 880 Civilians between January and April

-The United Nations reported that drone strikes in Sudan killed at least 880 civilians between January and April 2026, highlighting the severe impact of ongoing violence in the region.
+The United Nations reported that drone strikes in Sudan resulted in the deaths of at least 880 civilians between January and April 2026, highlighting the severe humanitarian crisis exacerbated by ongoing conflict.